-Sr. No. Course Title & Code Credits Credit Distri Lecture bution of the Tutorial Course Practical/Practice Eligibility Criteria Pre-Requisite of the Course (if any) 8 Hockey 04 2 0 2 XII Pass NIL
+Sr. No. Course Credits Credit Distri bution of the Course Eligibility Pre-Requisite ofthe Title & Code Lecture Tutorial Practical/Practice Criteria Course (if any) 8 Hockey 04 2 0 2 XII Pass NIL

 Objective: - The Students will acquire knowledge and understanding of a specific sport in which an individual wish to excel.
 Learning Outcomes:-The student attains knowledge, understanding, interpreting and analyzing proficiency in a game of one's choice.